The Italian Lesson & Bon Appétit!

 Hoiby reflects in tones the events in the kitchen – impossible to miss the whirling strings as the instant coffee meets hot water, or the ‘smear motif’ as the pans are buttered, or the heralding, by a phrase from America the Beautiful, of two United States Grade A large eggs.
 Julia compares the delicate cake to a souffle and Hoiby lets us ‘hear’ one in a gently rising harp glissando.
 She tells us she has a little pan “for the drippies”; it’s impossible not to hear in that diminutive an affection even for the accidental by-products of baking.
 There is only one really loud marking in the score; it occurs when Julia, about to add the melted chocolate to the egg whites, drops the pan.

 Julia can sound at once gnomically profound, and slyly witty: “Chocolate”, she observes, “is much more complex than any of us suspect.”
 To my ear, that’s almost Wildean.
 Perhaps the essence of great wisdom is simplicity, at least on the surface.
 It took me a moment to recognize a lifetime – a famous lifetime – of every experience one can have in the kitchen contained in Julia Child’s dictum – a part of this work’s libretto:

 “Cooking’s just a series of the same old thing; sometimes there’s chocolate, and sometimes there’s fish in it; but the principles are the same.”

-Thank you to Pacific Opera’s Chamber Opera Underwriter, Robert & Devi Jawl Foundation, and to all the supporters who made free, online opera possible during our ReImagined Season.
+Thank you to Pacific Opera’s Chamber Opera Underwriter, The Robert & Devi Jawl Foundation.